udoprog/unicycle/README.md

 A scheduler for driving a large number of futures.

+Unicycle provides a collection of [Unordered] types:

+ * [FuturesUnordered]
+ * [StreamsUnordered]
+ * [IndexedStreamsUnordered]

-Unicycle provides the [Unordered] type, which is a futures abstraction that runs a set of futures which may complete in any order.
+These are async abstractions that runs a set of futures or streams which may complete in any order.
-Similarly to [FuturesUnordered].
+Similarly to [FuturesUnordered][futures-rs] from the [futures crate].

 But we aim to provide a stronger guarantee of fairness (see below), and better memory locality for the futures being pollled.